Diabetes

 So many medicines—what do I need to know?

-Let’s take a closer look at insulin and non‑insulin treatments for type 2 diabetes including GLP‑1 receptor agonists.
+Let’s take a closer look at insulin and non‑insulin treatments for type 2 diabetes, including GLP‑1 receptor agonists.

 Many people with type 2 diabetes will need to combine healthy eating and physical activity (such as walking) with 1 or more medications.
 There are 2 classes of diabetes medication that we talk about: non-insulin and insulin.
 Both are taken to help keep blood glucoseBlood glucoseThe main sugar found in the blood, and the body’s main source of energy. within the target range.
-Some diabetes medications are taken orally (pills), some are by injection.
+Some diabetes medications are taken orally (pills), and some are by injection.

 Non-insulin diabetes medicines